foxdonut/meiosis/docs/lessons/services-and-effects.md

 yet been set up, it returns a patch to set up the form with a blank username and password.

-If the current page is not `"Login"`, and the login form is still present, the service returns a patch to remove the logim form from the state.
+If the current page is not `"Login"`, and the login form is still present, the service returns a patch to remove the login form from the state.

 ```javascript
 const loginService = state => {